 Groundhog Day can also provide a fun opportunity to repeat high-performing sales offers or run “déjà vu” deals a few days in a row.

 Sports fanatic or not, the Super Bowl is one of the most watched sporting events across the country.
 Advertisers spend close to $4 million for a 30 second advertisement spot!
 But TV ads aren’t the only way to market during this big game day.
-For Super Bowl XLIX, Twitter brought in more than 28.4 million tweets that contained terms related to the game.
+For Super Bowl 50, Twitter brought in more than 4.8 billion views of Super Bowl-related tweets on and off the site.

 Consider creating marketing campaigns with a football theme or offering promotions related to the game.